d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 are generated with
 each spatial position of these feature maps as their center, a total of $hwa$ anchor boxes need to be classified.
-This often makes classification with fully-connected layers infeasible due to likely heavy parameterization costs.
+This often makes classification with fully connected layers infeasible due to likely heavy parameterization costs.
 Recall how we used channels of convolutional layers